-day of election, unless otherwise already provided by law.
-[Amended, see Sec.
-6.]
-SEC.
-14. All officers of the said city and county must, before they can enter upon their official duties, give bond as required by law.
+All officers of the said city and county must, before they can enter upon their official duties, give bond as required by law.
 The bonds and sureties of such officers must be approved by the County Judge, Auditor, and President of the Board of Supervisors.
 Where the amount of such official bond is not fixed by law, it shall be fixed by the Board of Supervisors.
-No banker residing or doing business in said city and county, nor any such banker's partner, clerk, employé, agent, attorney, father, son, or brother, shall be received as surety for the Treasurer, President of the Board of Supervisors, Sheriff, Auditor, nor any officer having the collection, custody, or disbursement of money.
-No person can be admitted as surety on any such bond, unless he be worth, in fixed property, including mortgages, situated in said city and county, the amount of his undertaking, over and above all sums for which he is already liable, or in any manner bound, whether as principal, indorser, or security, and whether such prior obligation or liability be conditional or absolute, liquidated or unliquidated, certain or contingent, due or to become due.
-All persons offered as sureties on official bonds may be examined on oath touching their qualifications.
+No banker residing or doing business in said city or county, nor any such banker's partner, clerk, employé, agent, attorney, father, son or brother, shall be received as surety for the Treasurer, President of the Board of Supervisors, Sheriff, Auditor, or any officer having the collection, custody or disbursement of money.
+No person can be admitted as surety on any such bond, unless he be worth, in fixed property, including mortgages situated in said city and county, the amount of his undertaking, over and above all sums for which he is already liable, or in any manner bound, whether as principal, indorser, or security, and whether such prior obligation or liability be conditional or absolute, liquidated or unliquidated, certain or contingent, due or to All persons offered as sureties on official bonds may be examined on oath touching become due. their qualifications.
 The official bond of the Auditor shall be filed and kept in the office of the Clerk of said city and county.
 All other official bonds shall be filed and kept in the office of the Auditor.
-All officers continued in office under this act shall be required to execute new bonds, conformable to laws heretofore existing, and in case of default on the part of any officer of doing so within two days after the first meeting of the Board of Supervisors, the said Board shall declare his office vacant.-[Amendment March 28, 1859.]
+All officers continued in office under this Act shall be required to execute new bonds, conformable to laws heretofore existing, and in case of default on the part of any officer of doing so within two days after the first meeting of the Board of Supervisors, the said Board shall declare his office vacant.-[Amendment March 28, 1859.]